nbtin/image_classification/README.md

 ## Installation

-Before you can run the application, you'll need to install the necessary dependencies.
+Before you can run the application, you'll need to have [Python](https://www.python.org/) installed on your PC.

+Then, you have to install the necessary dependencies.
 You can do this by running the following command:

 ```
 pip install -r requirements.txt